 - Media must register to attend the meeting.

-By attending the 2017 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting in Boston, members of the press can:
+By attending the 2018 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting in Seattle, media attendees can:

 About the Meeting

-The American College of Allergy, Asthma and Immunology (ACAAI) is pleased to welcome the media to our Annual Scientific Meeting, “Precision Medicine in Allergy Practice.”
-The meeting will take place on October 26–30, 2017 at the Hynes Convention Center in Boston, MA.
+The American College of Allergy, Asthma and Immunology (ACAAI) is pleased to welcome the media to our Annual Scientific Meeting, “Practice Empowerment: Patients.
+Community.
+Partners.”
+The meeting will take place on November 15-19, 2018 at the Washington State Convention Center in Seattle, WA.
 Our annual meeting is a recognized forum for peer-reviewed presentations of new research by allergists and allied scientists from around the world.
 It provides plenty of news opportunities for press registrants, including:

 - Scientific presentations